 The Groot family from left to right: Jan, Ard, Simon, Koen, Maaike and Rutger.

 The company is privately owned, founded in 1982 by Simon Groot, a 6th generation seedsman from the Netherlands.
 It is governed by the Supervisory Board, a small group of shareholders composed of members of the Groot family as well as non-family members.
 The Supervisory Board meets three times a year to discuss the strategy and performance of the company and its holdings.

-The Board of Management meets every month and is responsible for day-to-day operations and the budget.
 Group-wide Functional Management has been put in place in our core functions: R&D, Sales, and Seed Operations.
 Individual companies under the Group are run by a fully local management team, led by the General Manager and the management committee of each country/organization.

-Meet our Supervisory Board & Board of Management
+Meet our Supervisory Board & Managing Board

 Collaborating with the informal seed sector